msub2/breeze-ocaml/README.md

 # Breeze - A SmolNet Browser

+*Notice: This is the initial version of Breeze I began working on to learn OCaml, but I have since rewritten this in Rust and surpassed the progress here.
+This will remain up for archival/reference, but please see the now up-to-date repo for latest developments:* [Breeze](https://github.com/msub2/breeze)

 Breeze is an OCaml-based browser for various "SmolNet" protocols like Gopher, Gemini, Spartan, Guppy, Nex, and more.

 ## Protocol Support